Life events shared by Yeshua (Jesus)

 and the head of the Jewish Christian group in Jerusalem.
 (Some faith

-groups regard James as Jesus' step-brother, cousin or friend).
+groups regard James as Jesus' step-brother, cousin or family friend).

 grave, his body was temporarily laid out in a rock cave.
 At some unknown